mensonen/diameter/docs/guide/message.md

 ```

 Messages that have a Python implementation (e.g. "Accounting", "Credit-Control")
 are further split into "Request" and "Answer" classes.
-Parsing an Accounting
+Parsing an "Accounting"
 message that is also a request will return an instance of
 [`AccountingRequest`][diameter.message.commands.accounting.AccountingRequest],
 while an answer would return an instance of